Expected Return Symmetries: Related Work

 \section{Related Work}

 Extensive research exists on coordination in multi-agent systems, particularly in zero-shot coordination.
 Methods like \citet{hu2020other, muglich2022equivariant} use Dec-POMDP symmetries to avoid incompatible policies, while \citet{hu2021off} rely on environment dynamics for grounded policies.
 Diversity-based approaches also leverage known symmetries and simulator access \citep{cui2023adversarial, lupu2021trajectory}.
-In contrast, ER symmetries can be learned from agent-environment interactions without privileged information, enabling grounded signaling and effective coordination in concurrent environments (see Sections \ref{sec:cat-dog-experiments} and \ref{sec:overcooked-v2-experiments}).
+In contrast, ER symmetries can be learned from agent-environment interactions without privileged information, yielding a clean separation from Dec-POMDP symmetries in Section \ref{sec:toy-coordination-experiments} and improving coordination in concurrent environments in Section \ref{sec:overcooked-v2-experiments}.

 In single-agent settings, symmetry has been shown to reduce sample complexity in RL \citep{van2020mdp, zhu2022sample, nguyen2024symmetry}.
 In multi-agent systems, symmetries reduce policy space complexity and help agents identify equivalent strategies \citep{van2021multi, muglich2022equivariant}.
 However, many methods require explicit knowledge of symmetries, or rely on predefined groups \citep{abreu2023addressing, yu2024leveraging, nguyen2024symmetry}.
 Our work generalizes these approaches by introducing ER symmetries, which do not require prior symmetry knowledge or equivariant networks, and can be learned directly through environment interactions.